 Your healthcare provider has ordered a Venous Doppler scan, a non-invasive, painless ultrasound test done on the legs to determine whether or not the valves are incompetent.
 The technologist performing the exam is specially trained to evaluate the veins and how well the valves are working.

 Healthy leg veins contain valves that allow blood to move in one direction towards the heart.
 These valves open when blood is flowing toward the heart and close to prevent backward flow of blood.
-When the veins weaken and become enlarged, also called varicose veins, their valves cannot close properly so the blood falls backward.
-This causes increased pressure in the veins and pooling of the blood in the legs, and is call Chronic Venous Insufficiency or venous reflux.
+When the veins weaken and become enlarged, also called varicose veins, their valves cannot close properly, so the blood falls backward.
+This causes increased pressure in the veins and pooling of the blood in the legs, and is called Chronic Venous Insufficiency, or venous reflux.

 - Visible enlarged veins